 There are ground jets to dance through, a ship’s bow and a sail to turn, angelfish and seaweed sprayers.
 Older kids will go nutty for the Superwave with its giant wheel of water.
 Wait for it…wait for it…..Ahhhhh!

 There are various sensors for the different areas, including some on the ground (they’re silver and beep), so be sure to press them all.

 Note that the splash pad has fencing along the road, but is open to the rest of the park and to the soccer fields.
-There is basically no shade except for near a couple of evergreens and under the picnic table umbrellas.

 And now, The playground!

 This is a busy park in the heart of the Valois community and is located just across the street from St. John Fisher Junior school.

 The playground consists of a fully-fenced and gated toddler area on sand, and a big-kid area with cedar chip base.

 On the toddler side there’s an easy to climb structure with stairs, slides, a metal ladder, dirty bubble window, and a ground-level ledge.

 On the other side of the playground is the cutest “stage” with seats for three littles (or six if they realllllly squish) and both big and little kids can trace the alphabet and numbers on the walls, or take turns putting on a show.
 I have been the mesmerized audience for many theatre productions.:)